Mohamed-Sabiyathulla/ARCO-Documents/e-Travel.md

 - ### **Payment:**

-     - The Payment request is processing in Finanace Department, once the payment is completed in Finance Department, then the request will moved to Under Processing stage.
+     - The Payment request is processing in **Finanace Department**, once payment is completed in Finance Department, Then request will moved to **Under Processing** stage.

-     - User can use to compare the Payment status in between the **Visa Request** and **Finance Department**.
+     - User can use to compare the Payment status, in between the **Visa Request** and **Finance Department**.

+     - **In Case and Task Management**, Vacation Process will move to **Visa Under Payment** stage

+   - **Once Payment completed in Finance Department then it will move to next with System Integration.**

        - *In The action field is following to,*